 Wireless communication technology continues to leap forward, ranging from civil applications like 4th generation network technologies (such as LTE-Advanced) and WiFi to military datalinks.
 With an unprecedented number of users, this technology is at the same time enabling the use of radio controlled improvised explosive devices (RC-IEDs), adversary use of GPS and piloting unmanned vehicles (UxVs).
 In order to ensure a position of information superiority, thereby protecting people, forces and infrastructure, it is important to – on one hand – robustly and securely control these transmissions, and on the other hand, effectively and timely deny them.
 That is the domain of Communications Electronic Warfare.

-The Electro-Optical Systems & Warfare core approaches Electro-optical (or EO) observation from two opposite perspectives.
+The Electro-optical systems and warfare core approaches Electro-optical (or EO) observation from two opposite perspectives.
 The Electro-optical systems perspective supports the design and performance analysis of EO observation systems, which cover the chain from electronics and optics in the system, via the propagation through the atmosphere to the objects to be detected in their background.

 The EO Warfare technology perspective aims at denying the enemy the use of the EO spectrum while protecting its use by friendly forces.
 This involves EO countermeasures such as infrared decoys and smokes but also laser countermeasures up to high-energy laser systems.